CUWBC’s base is Goldie Boathouse where all ergo training, weights sessions and tank work is carried out every afternoon

-Open-weights race at British Championships, Fullers Four’s Head in November, Trial VIII’s in December on The Tideway, Women’s Eights Head, BUCS Regatta, Henley Women’s Regatta and Henley Royal Regatta.
+Openweights race at the British Championships, the Fullers Four’s Head in November, Trial VIII’s in December on The Tideway, Women’s Eights Head, BUCS Regatta, Henley Women’s Regatta and Henley Royal Regatta.

 With fixtures against other clubs and universities an important part to our Boat Races build up, athletes benefit from a series of weekend visits to London to race.

 During term-time, training sessions are scheduled so that they fit around the academic timetables of the squad.

 Being part of the Newton Women's Boat race was an unforgettable and life changing experience.
 I will never forget the excitement of the first time I rowed with a light blue blade or the honour of my first race (and every race since) wearing my CUW unisuit.